 Ideally, this is done with a good coach on your side to keep you motivated and away from the pitfalls above.

 You can get results.
 Nutrition WOD can help.
 If you are looking for more personalized results, check out the nutrition plans we offer here.
-You can even start out for free with our Basic Nutrition Package and find out what your macros should look like, a starting point for meal timing, and a 2 day sample meal plan that is already customized to your macros.
+You can even start out for free with our Basic Nutrition Plan and find out what your macros should look like, a starting point for meal timing, and a 2 day sample meal plan that is already customized to your macros.

 Ready for 5 more reasons?
 Go read our follow up blog 5 More Reasons CrossFitters Fail to Get Lean